progbots/engine/docs/articles/recursivity.md

 } def
 ```

-What happens behind the scene is the following :
+> Factorial function

-Before calling `def`, in the operand stack, you have two items :
+Before the evaluation of `def`, in the operand stack, these two items are present (from bottom to top) :
 * the *string* `"fac"`
-* a *block* containg the body of the function
+* a *block* containing the body of the function.

 When `def` is called, the *block* becomes a *proc*: an executable block,

 When this function is evaluated, its content is mostly composed of calls.